Dustin9x/PHTV-datvexemphim/README.md

 ## How To Run

 -   Backend ()
-        -   Install Laragon:
+        -   Installation Laragon
             ```bash
             Install PHP server Laragon
             Run it
             Clone this repo into www folder of Laragon
-            Download cinema_choodu.sql file in this repo and import to phpmyadmin or mysql and simple run it.
+            Download cinema_choodu.sql file in this repo and import to phpmyadmin or mysql and simple run it
             ```
         -   Setup backend database:
             ```bash